g-jgreen/documentation/content/patterns/push-combined.md

 This is one of the most existing feature of Waylay!

 With flow engines, designers are constrain to follow the “message flow”, from "left to right".
 Interesting problem arises when 2 inputs come at different times.
 How long do you wait for the next one to arrive before deciding to move on in decisions?
 How long the data point/measurement is valid?
 Wouldn't be great if we can just annotate how long any particular information is valid?

 In waylay, we can simply use eviction policy to define how long we trust the sensor output.
-Let's see how this works in practise:
+Let's see how this works in practices:

 ![image](/rules/mix_streams/mix_streams.png)

 What we can see in this example are two streamDataSensors, each configured with 5 seconds eviction policy.
-Each sensor will get triggered any time we push data (first sensor will be triggered when resource `test1` pushes data and the other will get excuted for `test2` resource)
+Each sensor will get triggered any time we push data (first sensor will be triggered when resource `test1` pushes data and the other will get executed for `test2` resource)

 We will start a task using this template (e.g. saved as "mix_streams") in the reactive mode like this:
 ```